Iowa meth kingpin is 3rd executed by US government this week

 Honken had earlier informed the judge in his drug case that he would plead guilty at the end of July.
 But days after the still-undiscovered killings of Nicholson and the Duncans, he told the court he would stick to his not guilty plea.

-The two young Duncan girls “never had a chance to grow up and share in the joys and sorrows of their life,” it said.
-“Their mother never got to see them having their first dance, first date or first walk down the aisle at their wedding.”

-“We will continue to live with their loss,” it said.
-“However, this is a step toward healing of broken hearts and shattered lives.”

-Investigators found the Nicholson and Duncan bodies only seven years after the killings, in 2000, after Johnson scrawled out a map showing a jailhouse informant where they were buried.
+Investigators found the Nicholson and Duncan bodies only seven years later, in 2000, after Johnson scrawled out a map showing a jailhouse informant where they were buried.
 DeGeus’ body was found a few miles from the wooded area.

 Honken was considered so dangerous that the judge took the rare step of impaneling an anonymous jury.
 Other security measures included fitting Honken with a stun belt under his clothes to prevent him from trying to escape.